CosmologicalEmulators/Capse.jl/README.md

 ## 🎓 Citation

-If you use `Capse.jl` in your research, please cite our paper:
+If you use `Capse.jl` in your research, please cite our release paper:

 ```bibtex
 @article{Bonici2024Capse,